1. I briefly introduce myself and my books.

 The participant will

--learn how to look at highly magnified electron micrographs of insects and spiders and identify which group they belong to
+-learn how to look at highly magnified electron micrographs and relate structure to function

 -discover the relationship between science and art